CESNET/libyang-python/README.rst

 .. note::

-   By default, the C library will be compiled and statically linked with the python ``_libyang.so`` extension.
+   By default, the C library will be compiled and the python ``_libyang.so`` extension will be linked with it (with a custom RPATH).

    If you already have ``libyang.so`` installed on your system (with the development headers), you can link the python extension with it by exporting